oneapi-src/oneTBB/cmake/README.rst

 ------------------------------------------------------------
 There are two types of Intel TBB packages:
  * Binary packages with pre-built binaries for Windows* OS, Linux* OS and macOS*.
 They are available on the releases page of the Github repository: https://github.com/01org/tbb/releases.
 The main purpose of the binary package integration is the ability to build Intel TBB header files and binaries into your CMake-aware project.
- * A source package is also available to download from the release page via the “Source code” link.
+ * A source package is also available to download from the release page via the "Source code" link.
 In addition, it can be cloned from the repository by ``git clone https://github.com/01org/tbb.git``.
 The main purpose of the source package integration is to allow you to do a custom build of the Intel TBB library from the source files and then build that into your CMake-aware project.

 There are four types of CMake modules that can be used to integrate Intel TBB: `TBBConfig`, `TBBGet`, `TBBMakeConfig` and `TBBBuild`.
 See `Technical documentation for CMake modules`_ section for additional details.